cyngularsecurity/cloudformation-aws-onboarding/Charts/Flow.md

             * Update Cyngular Buckey policy with dynamic list of organization_accounts_ids

           * create_stack2 ()
+            * apply to all regions in mgmt account
             * Parameters
               * CyngularS3Bucket - created on client account
               * deployRegions